To escape criticism- do nothing, say nothing, be nothing. – Elbert Hubbard

-“Your attitude, not your aptitude, will determine your altitude,” is a famous Zig Ziglar quote.
+Zig Ziglar said, “Your attitude, not your aptitude, will determine your altitude.”
+He’s right.
 How high and how far you go as a leader will be determined by your attitude.
 Nothing will give you a bad attitude any quicker than a wrong reaction to a critic.
 Basic things you will want to know regarding a critic are the source, the accuracy, the ramifications, and your reaction – if there even needs to be one.
 Regardless, stay positive and focused on the big picture.

 Stay true to your values.

 Don’t allow your critics to throw you off of your game.
 Stay grounded and connected to the values that have guided you to where you are.
 Values do not change but are guideposts when your circumstances do.
 The values and principles that brought you to where you are will keep you there so handle your critics with that in mind.

 Speak no evil.

 Seriously?
 Yes.
 Engaging in mud-slinging with your critics only hurts you in the long run.
 Unless what they have spoken or done is libelous then don’t waste your time in a verbal battle.
 Be content in knowing that the truth is on your side.
 There is no greater satisfaction than in knowing that you can look yourself in the mirror and lay your head down at night with a peace that comes from knowing you did the right thing regardless of how others behaved.

 There will be times when you will want (and those close to you) to retaliate against critics.
 There is something about human nature that wants to fight back and get revenge and settle the score.
 I get it.
 But again, the end result will never be good for you.
 As hard as it may be there are times when you just have to let it go.
 Don’t worry if you lose a battle today, you are going to win the war if you keep your heart right.